 ACCOUNTS RECEIVABLE - This generally consists of amounts receivable from customers within and around the Tulsa metropolitan area for residential municipal waste collection and disposal and commercial municipal solid waste disposal.
-Refuse services receivables include amounts for services provided but not billed to customers at year end of approximately \$1,096 and \$1,086 at June 30, 2020 and 2019, respectively.
+Refuse services receivables include amounts for services provided but not billed to customers at year end of approximately \$1,136 and \$1,096 at June 30, 2021 and 2020, respectively.

-The Authority recorded an allowance for uncollectible accounts against refuse services receivable of approximately \$87 and \$29 as of June 30, 2020 and 2019, respectively.
+The Authority recorded an allowance for uncollectible accounts against refuse services receivable of approximately \$129 and \$87 as of June 30, 2021 and 2020, respectively.

-CAPITAL ASSETS - Capital assets purchased or acquired at an initial cost of \$5 or more are carried at historical cost.
+CAPITAL ASSETS - Capital assets purchased or acquired at an initial cost of \$5 or more and have a useful life of more than 1 year are carried at historical cost.
 Contributed assets are recorded at acquisition value as of the date donated.
 Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.
 Capital assets sold or disposed have their cost and related accumulated depreciation removed from the records.
 Any gain or loss is recorded as nonoperating income in the period of sale or disposal.